parthivrmenon/aws_saa/16_storage_extras.md

 - point-in-time instantaneous cloning (helpful for testing new workloads)

 ## AWS Storage Gateway
-AWS Storage Gateway is a hybrid cloud storage service that connects on-premises environments with Amazon Web Services (AWS) cloud storage.
+is a hybrid cloud storage service that connects on-premises environments with Amazon Web Services (AWS) cloud storage.

 It provides low-latency access to frequently used data by caching it locally while securely and durably storing the data in the AWS cloud.
 This allows on-premises applications to access cloud storage using standard protocols like iSCSI, NFS, and SMB without needing to rewrite applications.
 ### Key Features
-- Hybrid access: It acts as a bridge between your local data center and AWS cloud storage.
-- Standard protocols: Uses common storage protocols (iSCSI, NFS, SMB) to connect to your existing applications and Windows workloads seamlessly.
+- Supports all standard protocols **iSCSI, NFS, SMB**
-- Local caching: Caches frequently accessed data on-premises for low-latency performance for your applications.
+- Local **caching** of frequently accessed data on-premises for low-latency.
-- Efficient data transfer: Optimizes data transfers by only sending changed data and compressing data.
+- Optimizes data transfers by only sending **changed data** and **compressing data**.
-- Security and compliance: Helps meet security and compliance needs through features like encryption and audit logging.
+- secured ussing **encryption and audit logging**.
-- Deployment: Can be deployed as a virtual machine (VM) in a virtualized environment or as a dedicated hardware appliance.
+- can be deployed as a **virtual machine (VM)** in a virtualized environment or as a dedicated **hardware appliance**.

 ### Types of gateways
-There are four main types of gateways, each addressing a different use case:
-- File Gateway: Provides file-based access to cloud storage via SMB and NFS protocols, suitable for applications requiring a file interface, such as some Microsoft SharePoint or SQL Server deployments.
+- **File Gateway**: Provides **file-based** access to cloud storage via **SMB and NFS** protocols, suitable for applications requiring a file interface, such as some Microsoft SharePoint or SQL Server deployments.
-- Volume Gateway: Provides block storage (iSCSI) volumes that can be used for applications like databases that require block storage interfaces.
+- **Volume Gateway**: Provides block storage **iSCSI** volumes that can be used for applications like databases that require block storage interfaces.
-- Tape Gateway: Offers a virtual tape library (VTL) for backup and archiving workloads, allowing you to replace physical tape with cloud storage for cost savings and durability.
+- **Tape Gateway**: Offers a virtual tape library (VTL) for backup and archiving workloads, allowing you to replace physical tape with cloud storage for cost savings and durability.
-- FSx File Gateway: Provides access to in-cloud Amazon FSx for Windows File Server shares from on-premises locations.
+- **FSx File Gateway**: Provides access to in-cloud Amazon FSx for Windows File Server shares from on-premises locations.

 ### S3 File Gateway
 ON-Prem apps can access S3 buckets (via NFS/SMB) through an `S3 File Gateway`